 ## [30,] 100 0.000000e+00

-We see that probabilities get smaller and smaller as we would observe more extreme deviations from value 50 (that is the expectation under the null hypothesis).
-Intuitively, more extreme observations also give more evidence that the deviation from 50 is not just a “chance event” or a “statistical fluctuation” but rather there is some real link between BMI and psoriasis.
-This is because probability of getting so extreme values purely by “chance” goes essentially to 0.
+We see that the probabilities would get smaller and smaller as we observed more extreme deviations from the value 50 that is the expected value under the null hypothesis.
+Intuitively, more extreme observations also give more evidence that the deviation from the expected value of 50 is not just a “chance event” or a “statistical fluctuation” but rather there is some real link between BMI and psoriasis causing this deviation.
+This is because the probability of getting so extreme values purely by “chance” drops essentially to 0.

 Two questions emerge: